 Remember that not every child will enjoy every activity, and that is okay.
-If their attention drifts, try to bring their focus back with an engaging prompt or by adjusting the activity (bringing an element of context, simplifying/enriching it, adding physical breaks, doing individual activities in pairs, etc.)
+If their attention drifts, try to bring their focus back with an engaging prompt or by adjusting the activity to make it more exciting.
+You can also incorporate a quick physical break, when needed.